 The climate at Santa Cruz Lake is semi-arid.
 Rainfall generally occurs from May through October with the bulk in July and August.
 Wind is primarily from the northeast during the winter, and southwest during the spring, summer, and fall.
 Summer temperatures range from 54-92 degrees and in the winter from 5-45 degrees.

 - Swimming / Wading -- Swimming is not allowed at Santa Cruz Lake due to dangerous underwater currents.
 Wading is allowed in knee-deep water only.
 Shoes must be worn to protect feet from broken glass and other sharp objects.
-Nudity is not allowed in the recreation area.
+Public nudity is not allowed in the recreation area.

 - Boating -- All boats are restricted to trolling speed throughout the lake.
 A “No Wake, five MPH” restriction is in place for all boats using the lake.
 All boaters must comply with State of New Mexico and BLM regulations for boating safety, equipment, and registration.
 A U.S. Coastguard-approved personal floating device (PFD) must be provided for each person in the boat.
 All children 12 years old and younger must wear the PFD at all times while on the lake.
-The boat ramp area is for loading and unloading ONLY.
-No parking on the boat ramp is allowed.
+The boat ramp area is for loading and unloading ONLY; NO parking allowed.

 - Cultural Resources -- Sites and artifacts dating back centuries have been found within the recreation area.
 Please protect these valuable resources of the past.
 Removal or disturbance of these artifacts destroys valuable information and is a serious crime punishable by fines and/or imprisonment.

 - Campfires -- Campfires are allowed in designated fire rings/grills ONLY.
 Campfires are allowed in grills or firepans only.
 Camp stoves and charcoal fires are recommended.
 Firewood collection is not allowed - please bring your own campfire fuel.
-Please do not leave your fire unattended and make sure it is completely out before you leave; don't add dirt to fire rings.
+Please do not leave your fire unattended and make sure it's completely out before you leave; don't add dirt to fire rings.

 - Parking -- Please have respect for others when parking vehicles.
 Pay attention to parking designations.
 Blue areas are Handicapped Parking Only.
 Yellow areas are No Parking at any time.
-Park in designated parking spaces only.
-There is No Parking in the boat ramp area.
-Motor vehicle freeplay is prohibited.
+Park in designated parking spaces only; No Parking in the boat ramp area.

 - Pets -- Pets are welcome in all areas of the recreation area, but must be kept under control and on a leash at all times.
 Quiet hours apply to pets.
 Equestrian use in the campground is prohibited.
 Please be considerate of others and pick up after your pet.